alwaysbegrowing/arbor-contracts/spec/Broker.md

 In the case of a default - there needs to be a way for bondholders to get a pro rata share of this collateral.
 This will probably be done via a `redeem` method - the same one bondholders would use on a non-defaulted bond to get their share of the `repayment` amount.

 # Repayment
-To repay - will the borrower have had to call `approve` on the token they are repaying in?
-`repay` method - (onlyBondOwner?)
+To repay -  the borrower have to call `approve` on the token they are repaying in `repay` method - (onlyBondOwner?)
 This allows the borrower to repay part of their debt, or the full amount.
 This method will update the `paidAmount` state variable, and unlock their collateral if the above collateral conditions are met.
 ```
 address bond